 - Promote compact design

-- Provide ample and diverse housing
+- Provide affordable and diverse housing options

 - Support a viable multi-modal transportation system